 at ten o’clock

-At her first ball, the American debutante stood beside her mother, was presented to the guests, and was then introduced to and danced the German with the gentleman to whom her mother had selected to lead the dance–and that was it.
-In the 1890s, the Four Hundred attempted incorporate the chaperone from Europe–to much controversy.
+At her first ball, the American debutante stood beside her mother, was presented to the guests, and was then introduced to and danced the German with the gentleman to whom her mother had selected to lead the dance—and that was it.
+In the 1890s, the Four Hundred attempted incorporate the chaperone from Europe, to much controversy.
 America at the time prided itself upon the ability of a woman to move about unmolested.
 The presence of a chaperone was a smack in the face to the American gentleman: were they not be trusted?
-An etiquette book of the period stated it bluntly: “if men did not drink, there would be less need for chaperones.”
 The fierce independence of Americans won out in the end, and the custom of chaperonage died a quick, painless death by the turn of the century.